Nathan-Lantieri-City-Council/nathanlantieri.github.io/index.md

 Burlington can be a city where **everyone** can find an **affordable home**, make a **decent wage** in a **fulfilling job**, and still have the energy to play a **meaningful role** in our community regardless of their **background or identity.** It can be the city that **empowers individuals** to make a difference, leading the way in the pursuit of **environmental, social, and economic sustainability.**

 **That’s why I am running for City Council in Ward 5.** We can realign our city government with the views of the people, making sure the council is **always for the people of this city** and for those that will live here in the years to come.
 Together, we can make innovative decisions and we can tackle the issues of the day.

+## My Background
+***The Right Experience.
+A Fresh Perspective.
+Fighting for YOU!***

+* **Former City Employee** with direct knowledge of city governance and the economic health of Downtown Burlington and its small business community.
+* **Background in Community Development & planning**, specifically community visioning and accessibls strategic communication.
+* **Five Year Renter in Burlington** with first hand knowledge of the rising price of housing in our city and neighborhood.